Managing Benefits ® 3rd edition combined Foundation and Practitioner course bundle

 • Approaches to implementation and the factors to consider in sustaining progress.

-The Practitioner Seminar will ensure delegates achieve sufficient understanding of how to apply and tailor Managing Benefits guidance in a scenario situation.
+The Practitioner Course will ensure delegates achieve sufficient understanding of how to apply and tailor Managing Benefits guidance in a scenario situation.
 Specifically candidates should be able to:

 • Plan the implementation of benefits management, selecting appropriate strategies to sustain and measure progress;